 I thought to myself, “what in the world?”

 This is where my heart shattered in a million pieces.
 The first thing that was said to me was this…Angie, I hate to be the one to tell you this, and I could tell they were crying.
 I was ok just tell me.
 I’m NOT gonna go into specifics of that conversation.

 It’s very personal, so I ask that you respect that by not asking for details.
 I just want to make a point in all this.

 Needless to say, I was in shock.
-As I kept listening I replied, “I don’t think what your stating can be true!”
+As I kept listening I replied, “I don’t think what your statement can be true!”
 “Surely NOT!”
 “They would NEVER do that!”
 “Not to us!”
-NOT after ALL we have done for this individual!”
+NOT, after ALL, we have done for this individual!”

 Was I EVER wrong